Spaced: Home releases

-Spaced Series 1 and 2 were both released on DVD in the United Kingdom.
+Series 1 and 2 of Spaced were both released on DVD in the United Kingdom.
 These were followed by a boxed set which collects the previously released single-series DVDs, adding a bonus disc with a feature-length documentary, Skip to the End, behind the scenes of the show, as well as a music video by Osymyso.

 Music rights issues long prevented the release of Spaced in Region 1 (U.S. and Canada).
 Despite the raised profile resulting from Shaun of the Dead and Hot Fuzz (film collaborations between Pegg and Wright that performed well in the Region 1 countries), no DVDs surfaced between 2004 and 2007.
 In an interview, it was suggested a deal with Anchor Bay Entertainment failed to come to fruition over the music rights.

 Wright announced the release of a Region 1 Spaced DVD release on 22 July 2008, which included an all-new commentary with Wright, Pegg, and Stevenson, as well as special guests Quentin Tarantino, Kevin Smith, Bill Hader, Diablo Cody, Matt Stone and Patton Oswalt.
 Supplemental features included the original commentaries, the Skip to the End documentary, outtakes, deleted scenes, and raw footage.